martinpihrt/OSPy-plugins/plugins/chmi/README.md

 The interactive map of the Czech Republic is based on an ESP32 microcontroller and contains 72 WS2812 RGB LEDs on the front - each for one district city.
 It is thus possible, for example, to display current warnings in given locations, or other dates.
 Different sensors can be connected and all usable pins are brought out on solder pads for possible connection of different sensors and devices.
 The board is equipped with a USB programming converter, so all you need to program it is a cable with a USB-C connector and, for example, the Arduino IDE. https://www.laskakit.cz/laskakit-interaktivni-mapa-cr-ws2812b/.
 The extension allows you to set a rain delay when rain is detected at a set position on the map.
 The location coordinates are obtained from the OSPy settings from the weather/location menu.
 For proper function, you need to enter your location in the settings (for example, Prague).

+The plug-in includes an OSPy `plugin.json` manifest, registers its radar and optional dependency-installation workers with the shared plug-in runtime, uses the common stop signal, and implements `health()`.
+Diagnostics reports selected radar source, worker and location state, optional SHMU dependencies, radar timestamp, latest successful update, and recent download or image errors.

 Radar PNG images are downloaded from the CHMI open data endpoint: https://opendata.chmi.cz/meteorology/weather/radar/composite/maxz/png_masked/